xiangui33423/assassyn/docs/language.md

 Hardware design is unique to software programming in many ways.
 Here we characterize several major
 differences:

-1. Excessive concurrency: Transistors that builds different hardware modules can be concurrently busy, which is also the source of high performance.
+1. Excessive concurrency: Transistors that build different hardware modules can be concurrently busy, which is also the source of high performance.
 However, this also makes the hardware design hard to debug.
 Though we do have parallel programming in software, they are managed in a relatively heavy-weighted way, like threads, processes, and tasks.
 Therefore, a clear way that manages the